ralbu/coding-skills-adam/README.md

 ## Exercise 1.7
 - Write a function to convert a sentence into Ubbi Dubbi, following the rule:
 ```
-For each vowel (a, e, i, o, or u) in a word, add ub before the vowel.
+For each vowel (a, e, i, o, or u) in a word, add ub before the vowel
 ```
 ***Example***